-College (middle and upper campus).
+College Counseling Hospitality (middle and upper campus).
 Volunteers provide food and refreshments for various college information events that are held for parents and students.

 Dinner for 12 Strangers/Apps for 50.
 This popular Wildwood tradition is designed to bring diverse groups of parents, faculty, and staff together in either an intimate setting or a large cocktail party.
-Dinners are hosted simultaneously by Wildwood families.
+Dinners and appetizer parties are hosted simultaneously by Wildwood families.

 Elementary Yearbook (elementary campus).
 Volunteers help bring to life, through photos and print, the magical memories that occur each school year to produce a quality elementary school yearbook.

 Faculty and Staff Appreciation.
 From menu to décor to set-up and clean-u, parents help organize this annual appreciation luncheon for faculty and staff.

 GardenPalooza (elementary campus).
 This popular family-friendly event celebrates Mother Nature through hands-on learning activities, games, and more.
 Help plan the various art and garden projects, coordinate food and beverages, and support the afternoon’s activities as needed.

 Grade Parent (middle and upper campus).
 Grade parents are a resource for new and returning families.
 This volunteer is a friendly "go-to" person who fields questions about school life, helps navigate all things Wildwood, and is a visible and important guide for families, new and old.

 Jog-a-Thon (elementary campus).
 A beloved tradition at Wildwood, parents help produce all aspects of the event from collecting pledges and creating décor to managing vendors, volunteers, and counting laps.

 Parent Multicultural Collaborative (PMC).
 This committee plays an important role in supporting and advancing Wildwood's multicultural community and establishes a forum where parents can learn about themselves and others through the exploration of issues related to multiculturalism.
 Volunteers help with the Families of Children of Color Picnic and Multicultural Family Story Night.